Germanins6/Zero-Engine/README.md

 -Importing options generates devIL Yellow/Black textures to our resourceTexture.

--Scene Enviroment have been modified in maya to have Dummy001 a freezed group and deleted node targets for cameras and lights.
+-Scene Enviroment have been modified in maya to have Dummy001 into a freezed group and deleted node targets for cameras and lights.
+Also deleted 3 buildings due to problems with mesh components and bounding boxes.

+-Mesh pivots modified due to Scene Enviroment freeze in Dummy001.

 -Component Camera does have settings in inspector when selected but, main Viewport camera does have settings into Window->Configuration->Camera.

 -Memory mismanagement at CleanUp() with resources.
 Destructor looks like calling map to unload each resource but Memory Dumps show different info.

 -Primitive creation options doesnt work due to Refactor code about meshes working as resources.

 ## Windows
 ---